-Immediate Referral to Administration: The student will be immediately referred to the administration for the following behaviors.
-The administration will determine the appropriate consequence, which could include, but is not limited to suspension or withdrawal.
+Immediate Referral to Administration: A student will be immediately referred to the administration for the following behaviors.
+The administration will determine the appropriate consequence, which could include, but is not limited to suspension or required withdrawal.

-- Abusive behavior (verbal, physical, sexual) in tone or gesture toward a teacher, adult or students (threat, racial slur or put down, fight, bullying behavior, harassment, any physical aggressiveness, etc.) - Possession, distribution, and/or use of drugs, alcohol, tobacco - Refusal to turn in cell phone daily - The use of the word "kill" at any time or in any manner is strictly prohibited.
+- Abusive behavior (verbal, physical, sexual) in tone or gesture toward a teacher, adult or student (threat, racial slur, fight, bullying behavior, harassment, any physical aggressiveness, etc.) - Possession, distribution, and/or use of drugs, alcohol, tobacco - Refusal to turn in cell phone daily - The use of the word "kill" directed towards another at any time or in any manner is strictly prohibited.
 The police can be contacted in all instances (D.P.
-4.22) - Repeated and/or disruptive behavior in class and/or a student is unable to maintain self-control - Theft, cheating, forgery - Promoting or advertising (including drawings) drug use, gang activity or signs affiliated with gangs

-- Defacing school property - Leaving campus during school hours without permission - Repeated refusal to follow school guidelines
+4.22) - Repeated and/or disruptive behavior in class and/or a student is unable to maintain self-control - Theft, cheating, forgery or defacing school property - Promoting or advertising (including drawings) drug use, gang activity or signs affiliated with gangs - Leaving campus during school hours without permission - Repeated refusal to follow school guidelines